Death and Divorce, and Discourse: The Truth Will Set Us Free

 I also learned a lot about managing a household while going through a great deal of stress.
 Although it was only three months, I took care of my mom, her pain, and her finances.
 I paid all of the bills, cleaned out her home, and then sold it.
 All of these skills were necessary when my ex-husband left me and I had to take over all adult responsibilities while also caring for three little boys.

-Divorce and death share many similarities, but the one we often don’t consider is what we can learn from the experience.
+Death and divorce share many similarities, but the one we often don’t consider is what we can learn from the experience.
 We learn what we are made out of; we learn how to heal; we learn how to forgive.

 Although my mom didn’t know me for as long as I wanted, she knew me better than most.
 This gives me a lot of comfort.
 Men will come and go, but I get the opportunity to know my three sons better than I will know anyone else.
 I get to teach them, nurture their growth, and watch them become strong, independent young men.
 Moms are fierce and fundamental.
 Moms know what others do not: We can go through hell and back and do it with grace.
 The times I doubted myself, I thought about how my mom faced cancer with dignity and courage.
 And the truth is: I am proud to say I am just like my mother.